WillFox/cexec/README.md

 Missing pieces in configure:
 -resource.type needs to be created upon configure -exec_dir needs to be added in resources.yaml upon ssh setup
+	-exec_dir needs better method to find location of cexec install.
+-need to modify .bashrc to comment out non-interactive piece -need to convert from system calls to python's psutil.